 Commissioning

 For all commissioning activities on systems where components of this Specification are integral to functionality, refer to Section 01810 – Equipment Testing and Facility Commissioning.
-All inspection and testing activities shall be completed in accordance with the documentation required as part of the commissioning plan that shall be provided to the Consultant prior to start of commissioning activities.
+All inspection and testing activities shall be completed in accordance with the documentation required as part of the commissioning plan that shall be provided to the Consultant and get approved prior to start of commissioning activities.

 END OF SECTION